 Part of being a responsible student within USC Housing includes being aware of your surroundings.
-Housing and Residential Education expects students who anticipate or observe a violation of policy to remove themselves from the situation or to take proactive steps to prevent the policy violation from occurring.
+USC Housing and the Office for Residential Education expects students who anticipate or observe a violation of policy to remove themselves from the situation or to take proactive steps to prevent the policy violation from occurring.
 Failure to do so may result in being charged for the policy violations being observed.